 4. Clear width between two openings should not be less than 600 mm.

-2. Building with 4 sided sloping roof is stronger than that with two-sided sloping, since gable walls collapse early.
+2. Building with a 4-sided sloping roof is stronger than that with two-sided sloping since gable walls collapse early.

-Restrict chejjas or balcony projections to 0.9 m.
-For larger projections use beams and columns.
+Restrict chhajjas or balcony projections to 0.9 m.
+For larger projections, use beams and columns.

-Masonry parapet wall can collapse easily so it is better to build parapet with bricks up to 300 mm followed by iron railings.
+Masonry parapet walls can collapse quickly, so it is better to build parapets with bricks up to 300 mm followed by iron railings.

 The following R.C. bands should be provided:-

-For making R.C. bands the minimum thickness is 75 mm and at least two bars of 8 mm diameters are required.
-They must be tied with steel limbs of 6 mm diameter at 150 mm spacing.
+For making R.C. bands, the minimum thickness is 75 mm, and at least two bars of 8 mm diameters are required.

-If wall size is large, vertical and diagonal bands also may be provided.
+If the wall size is large, vertical and, diagonal bands also may be provided.

 1. Anchor roof truss to walls with brackets.